Medical Document Management

 Our archive storage facility is fitted out with a very early smoke detection alert system, biometric finger print entry, Redcare security and water detection alert system.

-Documents are securely stored and maintained according to retention periods and at your request will be destroyed legally and securely.
+Medical documents are securely stored and maintained according to retention periods and at your request will be destroyed legally and securely.
 The company has an on-site shredding facility and can provide managed destruction dates and notifications for your records.

 Archive Records Management